jmettraux/eurotrash/src/taa__tactics.md

 Ranged weapons fire should aim at destroying the enemy, or at destroying materials and cover.
 If the means are lacking, in many cases, forcing the enemy to take cover or hindering his use of his weapons may be sufficient.

-Purely harassing fires have poor value and are only efficient if they save the time dictated by the situation.
+Purely harassing fires have poor value and are only efficient if they allow the creations of the delays required by the situation.

 Triggered at a determined point in time, a fire should either facilitate a given action of ours, either crush the enemy during the decisive phase of the combat, either stop him in his advance.
 Exceptionally, only delaying the adversary will have to do.

-Outside of the strictly delineated frame of the acion, the fire should be triggered only if the enemy offers a favourable target, so that one may destroy it with a surprise fire.
+Outside of the strictly delineated frame of the action, the fire should be triggered only if the enemy offers a favourable target, so that one may destroy it with a surprise fire.

+### Fortifications

+For the command, fortifications may be most useful fulcrums or, on the contrary, dangerous hindrances to its freedom of action.

+The value of fortifications resides in the creation of permanent availabilities of weapons and ammunition, and of everything that is required by their garrisons to fight and subsist; it resides as well in all the preparations realized in advance to allow for an efficient use of their weapons, while protecting from enemy fire and from enemy assault from all directions.
+Fortifications may hold even in the case they are turned and assaulted from all sides.

+Their downside lie in the rigidity of their zone of action, and also, when known by the adversary, they are almost unsuited for surprise actions.

+Impregnable fortifications do not exist and will never exist.

+The value of a fortification weighs no more and no less than the value of its defenders.
+The weapons, the thickness of the walls, the arrangement of its access, are nothing more than an unproductive capital.
+Only the will to resist of its commander and its garrison puts it to work and produces valuable interests.

+Fortifications are used to ~~a)~~ gain time, in order to cover the preparation of troops behind them; ~~b)~~ act as a fulcrum or support point on the flanks of mobile troops; ~~c)~~ to channel the enemy attack.

+Fortifications tasked with covering troop buildup, are thus left to themselves will be surrounded and will sooner or later fall.
+Such an use of a fortification should be an exception.
+It should only be decided if the intended goal justifies the loss of precious fighters and weapons.

+Fortifications are at their most useful when used in close collaboration with mobile troops.
+They constitute thus, the most powerful pillars of a defensive front, or the fulcrums of an offensive operation.

+They allow stopping and blocking the enemy and give the opportunity to our troops to attack it on its flack or on its back.